chaynHQ/bloom-frontend/README.md

 ## License

+This project uses the [MIT License](/LICENCE.md).

-Bloom and all of Chayn's projects are open source.
+Bloom and all of Chayn's projects are open-source.

-The core tech stack included here is open source however some external integrations used in the project require subscriptions.
+While the core tech stack included here is open-source, some external integrations used in this project require subscriptions.